IsakMedia/Portfolio2024/readme.md

 a little breathers in my text.
 * my html didnt work, hard to look at my tiny screen figuering out want tags has been closed off or missing its closing tag and so on. the Bot solves it

+[edit: i left this long ago. chatGPT is help and a curse, claude is cool too, i use em for everything sometimes it works, sometimes it doesnt]

 ## ideas

 * could i do a vanilla js webcomponent?